yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

 The function relies heavily on radix sorting logics underlying.
-With MoE Align & Sort, ML researchers and practioners can sort tokens in the order of expert ids.
+With MoE Align & Sort, ML researchers and practitioners can sort tokens in the order of expert IDs.

 <br />